SAP-archive/python-metacli/docs/usage.rst

 .. code-block:: console

-    $ metacli create_project
+    $ metacli create_project # (optional) --inlcude_template True

-We need to input the path and the name for this new project in terminal.
-Then we can see this new project.
+To use default path and name (current path and helloworld), just press Enter in prompt.
+Also you can input the path and the name for this new project.
+Then a new project is generated.
-In this new project, we have 6 files.
+In this new project, we have these files.

 - project core files
     - **setup.py**: the file which can install the project to system